ekiwi/rtl-fuzz-lab/README.md

 cd AFL
 make
 ```
-This AFL fork is logically identical to AFL.
-The only addition is birth times to the names of generated inputs for improved plotting.
+This AFL fork is functionally identical to upstream AFL.
+Our version produces some additional meta-data that is used to produce better plots.

-### Download repo
+### Clone repo
 ```.sh
 git clone https://github.com/ekiwi/rtl-fuzz-lab
 ```